awsdocs/aws-security-hub-user-guide/doc_source/securityhub-pci-controls.md

 **AWS Config rule:** None\.
 To run this check, Security Hub runs through audit steps prescribed for it in [Securing Amazon Web Services](https://www.cisecurity.org/benchmark/amazon_web_services/)\.
 No AWS Config managed rules are created in your AWS environment for this check\.

-This AWS control checks whether AWS Config is enabled in current account and region\.
+This control checks whether AWS Config is enabled in current account and region\.

 It does not check for change detection for all critical system files and content files, as AWS Config supports only a subset of resource types\.

 For more information, see the [https://docs.aws.amazon.com/config/latest/developerguide/resource-config-reference.html](https://docs.aws.amazon.com/config/latest/developerguide/resource-config-reference.html)\.

-### Related PCI DSS Requirements<a name="pcidss-config-1-requirements"></a>
+### Related PCI DSS requirements<a name="pcidss-config-1-requirements"></a>

-This AWS control is related to the following PCI DSS requirements:
+This control is related to the following PCI DSS requirements:

 **PCI DSS 10\.5\.2: Protect audit trail files from unauthorized modifications\.**
 AWS Config continuously monitors, tracks, and evaluates your [AWS resource configurations ](https://docs.aws.amazon.com/config/latest/developerguide/resource-config-reference.html) for desired settings and generates configuration change history files every six hours\.